muhammad-fiaz/httpx.zig/README.md

 <a href="CONTRIBUTING.md">Contributing</a></b>

 </div>

+> [!WARNING]
+> **This project is currently in active development and considered experimental.**
+> APIs are subject to change without notice.
+Use with caution in production environments.

 `httpx.zig` is a comprehensive, high-performance HTTP library designed for building robust networked applications.
 It features a modern API with support for all major HTTP versions, connection pooling, and express-style server routing.